My PR didn't get an AI review — quota exhausted

 Trial credit exhaustion

 A new organization starts with a small trial RC pool.
-When the trial runs out and no payment method is on file, the same silent rejection happens — the dashboard shows Failed with reason Quota exceeded and the org admin gets the Review quota exhausted email.
+When the trial runs out and no payment method is on file, the same behavior applies — a failed status check with a quota message is posted and the dashboard shows Failed.
+Before that happens, your org admin gets a Your trial is running low email once the trial approaches its cap; a trial does not trigger the Review quota exhausted email, which is reserved for paid accounts.
 The fix is to pick a paid plan from the dashboard.

 How to fix it